-ed ł • Kevin Rudd was the leader of the Labor Party that won the Australian election in 2007.
-He was Prime Minister for three years until 2010 when his deputy, Julia Gillard, challenged him for the position and won. of ( c In 1974, the leader of the democratically elected Labor Party in Australia, Gough Whitlam, became Prime Minister, but was dismissed a year later by the Governor-General. y? n C d Robert Mugabe, the 90-year-old President of Zimbabwe, has recently warned journalists that any reporting on his health would result in severe punishment.
-Eva aluate and create g 6 Draw an image that illustrates what you think of our liberal democratic values in Australia.
+- b Kevin Rudd was the leader of the Labor Party that won the Australian election in 2007.
+He was prime minister for three years until 2010 when his deputy, Julia Gillard, challenged him for the position and won. - c In 1974, the leader of the democratically elected Labor Party in Australia, Gough Whitlam, became prime minister, but was dismissed a year later by the Governor-General. - d Robert Mugabe, the 90-year-old President of Zimbabwe, has recently warned journalists that any reporting on his health would result in severe punishment.

+6 Draw an image that illustrates what you think of our liberal democratic values in Australia.
 You might use an image that shows freedom, such as an open door, a dove or a key.

-21.2 Australia's political system
+9.2 Australia's political system